rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.0.0.txt

 server
 ------
 bug fixes
+- correct file descriptor limits on Windows, preventing crashes due to exceeding the limit
 - fix bug that resulted in 'rabbitmqctl status' reporting disk nodes as ram nodes
 - tx.commit no longer fails when participating queues are deleted during the lifetime of the transaction
+- more robust logic to detect changes in the data layout between rabbit versions and thus guard against upgrade failures

 enhancements
 - new persister -